Plastic materials

 Neoprene

-Its best known use is the manufacture of clothing and water boots that are thermal insulators (diving suits).
+Its best-known use is the manufacture of water clothing and boots that are thermal insulators (diving suits).

 It is also used to make adhesive tape, protective covers, sleeping bags, etc.

-Most polymers are organic compounds because they are based on long carbon chains.
+Most polymers are organic compounds, because they are based on long carbon chains.
 On the contrary, silicones are based on long silicon chains, forming inorganic polymers.